nuonco/demo/clickhouse/README.md

   </small>
 </center>

-A simple app config with a clickhouse db on a private subnet + tailscale for access.
-Deploys a simple cluster with two replicas and one shard.
+A simple app config is for a simple cluster with two replicas and one shard, a 3-node keeper cluster, and a ui.
+The cluster and UI are made publicly accessible for the purposes of this demo.

 {{ if and .nuon.install_stack.populated }}